web-infra-dev/rsbuild/packages/document/docs/en/shared/config/dev/startUrl.md

 - **Type:** `boolean | string | string[] | undefined`
 - **Default:** `undefined`

-`dev.startUrl` is used to set the URL of the page that automatically opens in the browser when Dev Server starts.
+The `dev.startUrl` is used to set the URL of the page that will be automatically opened in the browser when the server starts.

-By default, no page will be opened.
+By default, when the dev server or preview server starts, no page will be automatically opened.
+You can use `dev.startUrl` or the `--open` CLI param to set the automatic opening of a page.

+### Example

 You can set it to the following values: